-Acing the FAA private pilot written exam is easy for student pilots, if they follow a step by step guide.
+To improve flight performance and pass the FAA private pilot written exam you need a step by step guide.

-I passed my PPL exam with over 90% score and I followed these exact steps.
+I passed my PPL exam with an over 90% score, and I followed the exact method.

-- Books that you need to familiarize with the FAA questionnaire;
+- Books or software that you need to familiarize with the FAA questionnaire;

-- A Step by Step guide to follow and study for the exam;
+- A Step by Step PPL study guide to master both flying and theory knowledge;

 - Tips on taking the exam for better chances of scoring high.